NYPL/nypl-header-app/README.md

 # NYPL Header App
-The NYPL Header App can be used for projects across the NYPL organization to import the Header and Footer components.
+The NYPL Header App can be used for projects across the NYPL organization to import the Header and Footer components through embeddable Javascript scripts.
+The Header and Footer are built with the NYPL Reservoir Design System and are hosted in this repo as React components.

-# Running the app locally
+## Running the app locally
 Install all dependencies
 ```sh
 $ npm install